Providers

 Run the

-/modelscommand to select your deployed model.
+/modelscommand to select your deployed model./models

 Cerebras